BitcoinDesign/Guide/guide/payments/activity.md

 On a technical level, a transaction is a transfer of a specific amount between two addresses at a given time.
 But as human beings, we think of a transaction as a grocery store purchase, a mortgage payment, or paying back a friend for lunch.
 We should strive to let users capture these additional layers of meaning so they can more intuitively navigate and work with their transaction history.

 {% include image-gallery.html pages = page.imagesBasics %}

+##### Design considerations

+Activity is a utility screen where a user wants to quickly browse a data set to see what's new, find something specific, identify patterns, etc. Be deliberate with every detail and avoid adding anything that adds visual interest without signal, unless you have good reason to.

+Following are some of the design decisions in the screens above:

+- Received amounts are green, which is typically a positive connotation.
+Highlighting sent amounts red seems like a logical follow-on decisions, but this is not necessary as there is enough contrast already.
+Red can remain the color associated with errors.
+- Adding a plus or minus next to amounts is helpful for the color-blind, as well as general readability & usability.
+- Fallback icons are designed to be subtle and useful by indicating whether bitcoin was sent or received, and the status of the transaction.
+When they are not shown, because there's a contact image displayed instead, no information is lost.
+Showing a bitcoin symbol instead, for example, would be visually distracting without providing any useful information.
+- The formatting guidelines in [Units & Symbols]({{ '/guide/payments/units-and-symbols/' | relative_url }}) are applied.

+Not carefully weighing these decisions can easily result in a cluttered appearance.

 ### Beyond transactions